robinnewhouse/DHNLNtupleAnalysis/README.md

 python plotHistograms.py --config ../data/config_plotting.json
 ```

 The plotHisotograms.py code will be user specific depending on what histograms you want to plot.
-Please feel free to use the plotting function in plotting.py in your own plotting scripts.
+Please feel free to use the plotting functions in plotting.py in your own plotting scripts.
 Or use the example plotHistograms.py that is provided.